 Once you've decided to switch to the Sprint network, you'll probably want to know how to find the cheapest Sprint phone plans.
 It's a great time to be a wireless customer because you no longer have to pay Sprint prices for Sprint service.

 Thanks to the growth of the MVNO industry, you can now choose your network and then shop around for the best features and prices offered by alternative carriers called MVNOs.

-MVNOs - or Mobile Virtual Network Operators - are mobile service providers that lease space on the big four networks and sell it to you at discounted rates.
+MVNOs - or Mobile Virtual Network Operators - are mobile service providers that lease space on the big three networks and sell it to you at discounted rates.
 Yes, it's really that simple to find a cheap cell phone plan.